Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The support as a morphism of commutative monads

-We now consider the support of a continuous valuation, or more specifically of a $\tau$-smooth Borel measure.
-Our main result is that taking supports is a natural transformation $\supp : V \Rightarrow H$ which is a morphism of commutative monads.
-Since $P \subseteq V$ is a commutative submonad, it follows that taking the support of a $\tau$-smooth probability measure is an operation described by a morphism of commutative monads $\supp : P \Rightarrow H$.
-The definition of support of a valuation is straightforward and analogous to the one of a measure, but it seems that it has not yet appeared in the literature.
+We now consider the support of a continuous valuation, and, more specifically, of a $\tau$-smooth Borel measure.
+Our main result is that taking supports is a natural transformation $\supp : V \Rightarrow H$, which is a morphism of commutative monads.
+Since $P \subseteq V$ is a commutative submonad, it follows that taking the supports of $\tau$-smooth probability measures is a morphism of commutative monads $\supp : P \Rightarrow H$.
+The definition of support of a valuation is straightforward and analogous to the one of a measure, but it seems that it has not yet appeared in the literature, apart from a brief appearance in the concurrent work of Goubault-Larrecq and Jia~\cite[Example~4.4]{algebras}.

 Intuitively, the support is the set of points of positive mass.
-The commonly used notion of support is the following one, defined for a finite Borel measure $m$ on a space $X$.
-A measurable set $A \subseteq X$ has full $m$-measure if and only if $m( X \setminus A)=0$, or, equivalently, if $m(A)=m(X)$.
+The commonly used notion of support is the following, defined for a Borel measure $m$ on a space $X$.
+A measurable set $A \subseteq X$ has \emph{full measure} if and only if $m(X \setminus A)=0$.

 \begin{deph} Let $X$ be a topological space and let $m$ be a Borel measure on $X$.
-The support $\supp(m)$ of $m$ is the intersection of all closed subsets of $X$ that have full $m$-measure. \end{deph}
+The \emph{support} $\supp(m)$ of $m$ is the intersection of all closed subsets of $X$ that have full measure. \end{deph}

 The support is the intersection of closed sets and therefore closed.
 The support of $\tau$-smooth measures is particularly well-behaved, as the following result shows.

 \begin{prop}[Proposition~7.2.9 of~\cite{bogachev}] Let $X$ be a topological space and let $m$ be a $\tau$-smooth Borel measure on $X$.
 Then $\supp(m)$ has full measure. \end{prop} \begin{proof} The open set $U = X \setminus \supp (m)$ is the union of the family $(U_\lambda)_{\lambda\in\Lambda}$ of all open sets of measure zero.
 Given any two open sets of measure zero, their union has measure zero too, hence $(U_\lambda)_{\lambda\in\Lambda}$ is a directed net.
 The $\tau$-smoothness of $m$ implies